dratul/Web-login-using-Python/README.md

 3. How to hide our passwords
 4. Reviewing necessary imports
 Watch
-[YouTube video] [https://youtu.be/NMVEU2KSY84?si=wdo0_F1TcHGYz8Hy] link showing all steps. click on the link below to watch video: https://youtu.be/NMVEU2KSY84?si=wdo0_F1TcHGYz8Hy
+[YouTube video] (https://youtu.be/NMVEU2KSY84?si=wdo0_F1TcHGYz8Hy) link showing all steps Click on the link below to watch the video: https://youtu.be/NMVEU2KSY84?si=wdo0_F1TcHGYz8Hy

 ## Downloads